bananenbiegerei/mitosis/README.md

 ### ACF Blocks Submodule

-Our ACF blocks are now have their own repository: [wmde-blocks](https://bitbucket.org/bbteam2016/wmde-blocks/).
+Our ACF blocks are now have their own repository: `https://github.com/bananenbiegerei/bb-blocks`.
 They can be added to any theme as a submodule.

-The `wmde-blocks` submodule is installed by running `git submodule update --init` from the project directory.
+The `bb-blocks` submodule is installed by running `git submodule update --init` from the project directory.

 ### BrowserSync